davegregg/technical-interview-training-notes-2021-09-20/README.md

 ## YOUR Goals in a Technical Interview
   - Avoid freezing if you can.
 Recover quickly if you do.
   - Immediately after, write down notes about the experience, the job, and the company.
 Identify questions you might have answered better.
 Don't focus too much on correctness.
 Focus more on communication.
+  - (TODO: This section of the discussion needs expansion...)

 ## Get better at "talking shop" (using software developer jargon)
   - ANYTHING you can do which requires you